 If you choose to receive UI benefits by direct deposit, the money will usually be available in your account within 2 business days after you claim your benefits.
-You may apply for direct deposit either online at njuifile.net, or print out and submit form BC-502, "Authorization for Benefit Payment by Direct Deposit or Debit Card," found on page 37.
+You may apply for direct deposit either online at nj.gov/labor/ui or print out and submit form BC-502, "Authorization for Benefit Payment by Direct Deposit or Debit Card," found on page 37.
 Mail the form to:

-Unemployment Insurance, Checkmaster Unit

-New Jersey Department of Labor and Workforce Development

-P.O.
-Box 908

-Trenton, New Jersey 08625-0908

-or fax it to (609) 777-2444
+Unemployment Insurance, Checkmaster Unit New Jersey Department of Labor and Workforce Development P.O.
+Box 908 Trenton, New Jersey 08625-0908 or fax it to 609-777-2444